AviTrader sponsorship ad

 Biden has repeatedly clashed with air carriers, calling for new stricter consumer rules and harshly criticising them for imposing fees.
 His administration has also aggressively moved to block further consolidation in the passenger airline industry, including successfully blocking a tie-up between JetBlue Airways and Spirit Airlines and quashing an alliance between JetBlue and American Airlines.

-The law also adds five daily round-trip take-off and landing slots at the busy National Airport, which Air Lines had lobbied for.
+The law also adds five daily round-trip take-off and landing slots at the busy Washington National Airport, which Delta Air Lines had lobbied for.
 The bill also directs the FAA to deploy advanced airport surface technology to help prevent collisions.

 FAA Administrator Mike Whitaker said the bill “allows for more runway safety technology, more air traffic controllers and stronger oversight of aircraft production.”